Xion/callee/docs/guide/usage.rst

         mock.call(String(), 42),
     ]

-Note that most tests don't need to be this rigid, so you should use that technique sparingly.
+Note that most tests don't need to be this rigid, so you should use this technique sparingly.

 .. |mock.call| replace:: ``mock.call``
 .. _mock.call: https://docs.python.org/3/library/unittest.mock.html#calls-as-tuples